In the guide

 The premises where disease is confirmed will be put under restriction so poultry or other captive birds cannot move on or off.
 It will be referred to as the infected premises.
 An approved disinfectant must be used to disinfect footwear, clothing and vehicles before entering or leaving the premises.

 A protection zone of 3 km and a surveillance zone of 10 km are put in place around the infected premises where the disease has been confirmed.
-There are certain restrictions for keepers of poultry that are within the protection and surveillance zones.
-If avian influenza is confirmed it will be controlled in line with the contingency plan for exotic notifiable diseases and the notifiable avian disease control strategy will be implemented.
+There are certain restrictions for keepers of poultry and other captive birds that are within the protection and surveillance zones.
+Keepers can now apply for a licence to move poultry from a restricted zone, using APHA's online animal disease licensing service.

 Back to top